-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 response, and adding the new headers and status code from

 handleRedirect.
-This will redirect the user to the app’s root path, setting a cookie to indicate that they’re authorized for future requests:
+This will redirect the user to the applications’s root path, setting a cookie to indicate that they are authorized for future requests:

 workers-site/index.js

-// BEGINNING OF HANDLE AUTH REDIRECT CODE BLOCK
+// BEGINNING OF WORKERS SITES }

 }

-Implementing CSRF protection
+Implementing Cross-Site Request Forgery (CSRF) protection

-To correctly protect against CSRF attacks, our application needs to provide a
+To correctly protect against CSRF attacks, your application needs to provide a

 state parameter to the Auth0 login URL.
-When the user logs in and is redirected back to our application, we can compare the
+When the user logs in and is redirected back to your application, you can compare the

-state parameter in the redirect URL to our previous piece of
+state parameter in the redirect URL to your previous piece of

-state, confirming that the user is beginning and ending the login flow via our application.
+state, confirming that the user is beginning and ending the login flow via your application.

-We’ll generate this piece of state using
+Generate this piece of state using

 csprng.xyz, a Cloudflare API service for generating random data.
 The API endpoint